A Lively Community of Learners

 Check out the schedule for your favorite Bulldog team.

 Like to travel off the beaten path?
-Check out this travel program designed for the more adventurous traveler.
+Check out this summer excursion designed for the more adventurous traveler.
+The TruAdventure travel program is open to all adult life-long learners.

 - Truman Alumni & Friends Travel Program